nodemailer/nodemailer-web/content/smtp/oauth2.md

 ### 2LO authentication (service accounts) {#oauth-2lo}

-Nodemailer PRO also allows you to use [service accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) to generate access tokens.
+Nodemailer also allows you to use [service accounts](https://developers.google.com/identity/protocols/OAuth2ServiceAccount) to generate access tokens.
 In this case the required `auth` options are a bit different from 3LO auth.

 - **auth** – is the authentication object